Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* Closer to the end, we will now update our “PassiveUpdate” method in order to get the logic right for when the enemy is in straymode and had reached its destination, to switch to idle mode till a new stray location is given to the enemy after our delay variables we created earlier.
-The passive timer will also run to consider how long the enemy has been passive for before it changes to a different behaviour (StrayMode).
-Depending on the distance between the player and the enemy, the enemy type will change from passive to aggro if the player is in detection range, however if it is in un-detected range, the enemy will remain in stray and idle mode.
+* Closer to the end, we will now update our `PassiveUpdate` method in order to get the logic right for when the enemy is in `StrayMode` and had reached its destination, to switch to `idleMode` till a new stray location is given to the enemy after our delay variables we created earlier.
+The `passiveTimer` will also run to consider how long the enemy has been passive for before it changes to a different behaviour (`StrayMode`).
+Depending on the distance between the player and the enemy, the enemy type will change from `Passive` to `Aggro` if the player is in detection range, however if it is in un-detected range, the enemy will remain in stray and idle mode.

 ```C#
     void PassiveUpdate() // method for handling the idle and stray behaviour of the mobs